ntzb/HebSubDL/README.md

 x = { value: 'MY-PASSWORD' };
 loginHandler.EncryptPassword({}, x, 'MY@EMAIL.COM');
-copy(x.value); // this will copy your encrtyped password to your clipboard console.log(`Now past it in the addon's settings at the Encrypted password field`)
+copy(x.value); // this will copy your encrtyped password to your clipboard console.log(`Now paste it in the addons settings at the "Encrypted password field"`)
 ```
 ![Gujn9Y8vTF](https://user-images.githubusercontent.com/9304194/94992868-897f0100-0595-11eb-8694-0272ae2f19b9.gif)